Ravipadu, Narasaraopet mandal

-Ravipadu is a village in Palnadu district of the Indian state of Andhra Pradesh.
+Ravipadu is a Village in Palnadu district of the Indian State of Andhra Pradesh.
 It is located in Narasaraopet mandal of Narasaraopet revenue division.

-Ravipadu gram panchayat is the local self-government of the village.
+Ravipadu Gram Panchayati is the local self-government of the village.
 It is divided into wards and each ward is represented by a ward member.

 Education

 As per the school information report for the academic year 2018-19, the village has a total of ten schools.
 These include one Andhra Pradesh Tribal Welfare Residential, six private and four Mandal Parishad Primary schools.

 History

 Ravipadu (Telugu: రావిపాడు) is a major panchayat 4 km West of Narasaraopet along the Hyderabad highway.
 There are over 12,000 people with various socio-religious backgrounds.
 The majority of the people depend on cultivation as the main source of income.
 Christianity and Hinduism are two major religions prevalent in the village.

 The village is divided in to many colonies as Main Village, Karcheri, Kotturu, Jaripet, Jamminagar, and separate colonies for Backward castes along the Narasaraopet highway.
 Over 4,000 acres (16 km2) of land is under irrigation which include wet and dry land.
 Paddy, chillies, cotton and other commercial crops are produced annually.
 Tobacco once produced here was well acclaimed all over Andhra and India.

 It is believed that a group of Brahman community started to habituate this place starting somewhere in the middle of 17th century.
 They named this place Ravipadu for a tree called Ravi Chettu which happens to be growing there on the bank of the lake for more than 200 years.
 It got de-routed in 1998 cyclone killing one and wounding one.